How Tiny Abolitionist Groups Freed Tens of Thousands of Slaves

 But today, we know that the situation is worse.
 Black slavery exists in five African countries, not only Mauritania and Arab Sudan.

-The American Anti-Slavery Group and Christian Solidarity International will continue to fight for Africa’s black slaves.
-Between 1.8 and 2.1 million remain in bondage.
+The American Anti-Slavery Group will continue to fight for Africa’s black slaves.
+Perhaps between 529,000 and 869,000* remain in bondage.
 What we do know, and have known for decades, is that they can be freed without any help from the so-called “human rights community.”

 Read the American Anti-Slavery Group’s reports on the enslavement of blacks in Africa today.